-It’s not usual for a woman to hear the words “you’re crazy” from the man in her life.
+It’s not unusual for a woman to hear the words “you’re crazy” from the man in her life.

 Don’t believe it for a moment, says Yashar Ali in a recent article, A Message to Women From a Man: You Are Not “Crazy.”